 Anti-Aging Skin Benefits

 Maple syrup is not only beneficial when consumed but can also be applied directly to the skin for a quick pick-me-up.
 Due to the potent concentration of antioxidants found in maple syrup when applied directly to the face, it will protect against environmental aggressors to keep skin youthful and beautiful.

 Try a maple syrup and banana mask by combining:

 Apply generously all over the face and leave for about 20 minutes before rinsing off.
 Be one of the first 3 people to comment on this post and I’ll send you a bottle of authentic Canadian maple syrup from Canada!

 How To Include Maple Syrup In Your Diet

 Maple syrup is delicious and can be included in the diet in a variety of ways.
 Drizzle it over pancakes, use it as a substitute in baking and add a teaspoon to smoothies to sweeten it up rather than using honey.
-Maple syrup is also wonderful in savoury dishes and adds just the right amount of sweetness.
+Maple syrup is also wonderful in savory dishes and adds just the right amount of sweetness.

 Remember, although maple syrup is loaded with antioxidants, it is still a source of sugar that contains calories so it should be used in moderation.
-However, instead of being a veritable poison (like typical table sugar or high fructose corn syrup), maple syrup contains many health benefits, and is not treated by your body the same way that refined sucrose or HFC is.
+However, instead of being a veritable poison (like typical table sugar or high fructose corn syrup), maple syrup contains many health benefits and is not treated by your body the same way that refined sucrose or HFC is.
 Just don’t eat it on an empty stomach (or too much at once!) to avoid an insulin spike.